Requirements: Essentials+, Work Items

 After specifying the details of the job, within the "Deploy Options", under Git source, select the option to "deploy differences between [source branch] and [target branch]".
 With this option, the target/comparison branch will need to be specified manually, but should be the branch that is associated with the target Salesforce environment.

 Once saved, any changes that are deployed to the source branch will then trigger the webhook, activating the the CI Job.
-This will cause Essentials+ to compare the branches specified in the CI Job and deploy the net differences between them to the target Salesforce org listed in the details of the CI Job.
+This will cause Essentials Plus to compare the branches specified in the CI Job and deploy the net differences between them to the target Salesforce org listed in the details of the CI Job.